Table of Contents

 Aside from a modern and friendly atmosphere, each spacious guest room suite is designed with your comfort in mind.
 Add to that an included tasty buffet breakfast, evening wine reception, on-site fitness center, outdoor heated pool, spa, steam room, sauna and more – all sure to make your wine country holiday as enjoyable as possible.

-, named #1 small hotel in the United States, offers 16 boutique guest rooms and boasts unique amenities such as a s’mores butler, library candy bar and the best wine bar in Paso Robles, The Pony Club
+Or the Hotel Cheval, named #1 small hotel in the United States, offers 16 boutique guest rooms and boasts unique amenities such as a s’mores butler, library candy bar and the best wine bar in Paso Robles, The Pony Club.

 There are also numerous excellent B&B’s and vacation rentals outside of town in the countryside, often overlooking stunning vineyard views.
 These can be perfect for a romantic getaway, but keep in mind it will mean you will need to drive yourselves nearly everywhere.